Idealism: Other idealist schools

 Perhaps the most influential critic of Advaita was Rāmānuja (c.
 1017 – c.
 1137), the main philosopher of the competing Viśiṣṭādvaita (qualified non-dual) school.
 His philosophy affirms the reality of the world and individual selves as well as affirming an underlying unity of all things with God.
 One of Rāmānuja's critiques of advaita is epistemological.
 If, as Advaita argues, all cognition other than pure undifferentiated consciousness is based in error, then it follows we would have no knowledge of the very fact that all individual cognition is error (Śrī Bhāṣya, I.i.1).

-Furthermore, Rāmānuja also argues contra Advaita that individual selves are real and not illusory.
+Furthermore, Rāmānuja also argues against Advaita that individual selves are real and not illusory.
 This is because the very idea that an individual can be ignorant presupposes the very existence of that individual.
 Furthermore, since all Vedāntins agree that Brahman's nature is knowledge, consciousness and being, to say that brahman is ignorant is absurd, and so it must be individual souls which are ignorant.
 Thus, there must be individual selves with a metaphysically prior existence who then fall into ignorance (Śrī Bhāṣya, I.i.1.).
 Selves might be individual, but as the Vedas state, they still share a sense of unity with brahman.
 For Rāmānuja, this is because selves are distinct modes or qualities in the cosmic body of Brahman (and are thus different and yet united with brahman).
 Brahman meanwhile is like the soul in the body of the world.
 Furthermore, brahman is a theistic creator God for Rāmānuja, which really exists as the union of two deities: Vishnu, and Lakṣmī.

 The philosophy of the Tantric tradition of Trika Shaivism is a non-dual theistic idealism.
 The key thinkers of this philosophical tradition, known as the Pratyabhijñā (Recognition) school, are the Kashmirian philosophers Utpaladeva (c.
 900–950 CE) and Abhinavagupta (975–1025 CE).
 This tradition affirms a non-dual monism which sees God (Shiva) as a single cosmic consciousness.
 All selves (atman) are one with God, but they have forgotten this, and must recognize their true nature in order to reach liberation.

 Unlike in Advaita Vedanta however, the one cosmic consciousness is active and dynamic, consisting of spontaneous vibration (spanda) since it has the quality of absolute freedom (svātāntrya).
 Through the power (Śakti) of dynamic vibrations, the absolute (Shiva-Śakti, consciousness and its power) creates the world, and so, the world is a real manifestation of absolute consciousness.
 Thus, in this system, the world and individual selves (which are dynamic, not an unchanging witness) are not an unreal illusion, but are seen as real and active expressions of God's creative freedom.

 Idealism has remained influential in modern Hindu philosophy, especially in Neo-Vedanta modernism.
 Prominent modern defenders include Ram Mohan Roy (1772–1833), Vivekananda (1863–1902), Sarvepalli Radhakrishnan (An Idealist View of Life, 1932) and Aurobindo (1872–1950).